AI Ethics and Responsibility: Autonomous Cars, Bias, Privacy, Human Oversight

 • Automation and unemployment: AI promises to automate a large section of the job market.
-Some experts suggest that large scale advent of AI will generate newer kinds of jobs, but how much will it be able to compensate remains to be seen.
+Some experts suggest that the large-scale advent of AI will generate newer kinds of jobs, but how much it will be able to compensate remains to be seen.

 • Manipulation of Behaviour: Given users’ intense interaction with data systems and the deep knowledge about individuals in the AI database, users are vulnerable to “nudges”, manipulation, and deception. o For instance, many advertisers use AI- identified psychological effects to maximise profit, including exploitation of behavioural biases, deception, and addiction generation.